jonsag/pi-heating/README.md

 pi-heating

-Some scripts tweaked from https://github.com/JeffreyPowell and many others created by me.
+Some scripts tweaked from https://github.com/JeffreyPowell, and many others created by me.

-Also there is CAD drawings and PCB layouts to build the electrical parts.
+Also there are CAD drawings and PCB layouts to build the electrical parts.

 Eventually you will have a Raspberry Pi that:

 * controls (for example) a heater
 * measures and logs your electric power consumption
-* measures and logs numerous temperature
+* measures and logs numerous temperatures
 * measures and logs wind direction and speed
 * measures and logs rain
 * presents it all via a web GUI with some nice graphs